Johnson County Court Records

 Searching Probate Records

-Probate dockets can be searched through the Odyssey Public Access portal by entering the decedent’s or ward’s name, or a known case number.
-Docket sheets will reflect filed applications, court orders, inventories, appraisals, and final accountings.
-For records that are not available electronically — particularly older cases or voluminous estate files — the County Clerk’s office can assist with retrieval during business hours.
+You can search probate dockets through the Odyssey Public Access portal by entering the decedent's or ward's name, or a known case number.
+Docket sheets will show filed applications, court orders, inventories, appraisals, and final accountings.
+For records not yet available electronically — particularly older cases or large estate files — the County Clerk's office can help with retrieval during business hours.
 A record search with certificate costs $5.00.

 Opening a Probate Case

-Filing an application to probate a will or for administration of an estate in Johnson County requires submitting the original will (if one exists), a death certificate, an application for probate, and information identifying all known heirs or beneficiaries.
+To file an application to probate a will or for administration of an estate, you'll need to submit the original will (if one exists), a death certificate, an application for probate, and information identifying all known heirs or beneficiaries.
 The process is governed by the Texas Estates Code.

 Probate Filing Fees (County Clerk, effective January 1, 2025)